lowcodeunit/public-web-docs/docs/guides/e-commerce/forestry-11ty-jamcart/configure-11ty.md

 }
 ```

 With everything setup, you'll be able to run `npm run build` to build your project.
-You can start the development server now with `npm start`, but since we don't have a home page built yet you'll only get an error.
+You can also start the development server now with `npm start`, but since we don't have a home page built yet you'll only get an error.
 Next we'll jump in and get our home page going as well as the other pages.